PSA AXR Series: One Fire Control, Endless Configurations at SHOT Show 2026 header image

 • Modular Fire Control: One serialized unit swaps between handgun grip modules, PDW, and more: a single 4473 for multiple configurations

-• AXR SSP Platform: Short Stroke Pistol system in .300 BLK and 5.56, featuring bufferless operation and folding brace/stock
+• AXR SSP Platform: Short Stroke Piston system in .300 BLK and 5.56, featuring bufferless operation, adjustable gas block, and folding brace/stock

 • Handgun Flexibility: Full Size, Compact, and Micro variants accepting Glock 17, Sig P320, or proprietary magazines